adamsilver/adamsilver.io-jekyll/_drafts/2015-01-15-the-boring-front-end-developer.md

 ## 5. Third party script, libraries and frameworks

-The boring front-end developer is constantly being bombarded with "Why invent the wheel" but in reality he is not reinventing the wheel.
-He is merely avoiding poorly made wheels.
-Questions the use of [insert new shiny framework here].
-Does due diligence on any third party code
+The boring front-end developer carefully selects third party scripts by ensuring he does due diligence on the code itself, *not* the popularity within the industry.
+He favours reliability over popularity every time.

 ## 6. UI architecture